 The Northeast Document Conservation Center is a national and international resource for preservation education.

 The Library of Congress Preservation Department provides simple instructions, as well as links to more comprehensive information for “Preparing, Protecting, Preserving” many types of family treasures.
 Using this information, you will have the means to prepare ahead of time, to protect everyday, and if need be to preserve family treasures following a disaster.
 Proper care, handling, and storage of your treasures will help ensure that they are available for generations to come.

 The Henry Ford Museum’s Benson Ford Research Center’s in-house conservation staff have developed these Preservation Fact Sheets to assist in caring for your historical materials.
 These fact sheets provide basic information on the care, cleaning, and handling of a particular type of artifact, referral information to other conservation organizations, and a bibliography of authoritative works.

 The National Archives & Records Administration provides professional tools and tips, highlights current issues of concern, and explains how to join the mission of preserving and making accessible records.

 Your Old Books by the Rare Books and Manuscripts Section Publications Committee addresses some frequently asked questions about rare and older books and their values.
 The answers are meant only as general responses to these questions, and many possible exceptions are not described.
 No attempt has been made to identify or to evaluate individual books, nor does RBMS have the resources to respond to such requests.
 The appendix lists online and print resources for more information on the questions covered.

-I have something I would like to donate to Brooklyn Historical Society.
+I have something I would like to donate to the Center for Brooklyn History.
 What should I do?